twsnmp/twsnmpfk/frontend/src/help/en/discover.md

   Rechecks already registered nodes.
 * **Add Network**
   Automatically generates network elements on the map based on discovered subnets.
+* **Additional SNMP Settings**
+  List of SNMP credentials to try during discovery.
+If there is no response using the base map SNMP settings, the credentials in this list will be tried in order.
+If no additional settings are specified, only the map SNMP settings are used.

 ## Button Descriptions